 Last year we were able to bring you a 'virtual' garden festival, but this year we will be opening in person.
 We will have gardens that have never been open to the public, along with classic favourites that are always worth returning to.

-Our examples of cool climate gardens opening for the 2021 festival range from small-town gardens to larger country gardens with sweeping vistas, including old favourites like Markdale designed by Edna Walling, The Mill designed by Micheal Bligh, and new larger landscapes like Astiden Springs and Ballynew both designed by Lorna Vallely.
+Our examples of cool climate gardens opening for the 2021 festival on 6-7 November range from small-town gardens to larger country gardens with sweeping vistas, including great favourites Markdale designed by Edna Walling and The Mill designed by Michael Bligh, and new larger landscapes like Astiden Springs and Ballynew, both designed by Lorna Vallely.

 The properties selected have been chosen because they showcase the owners' love of planting and clearly reflect what can be achieved in cool climate environments.